seth814/Mind-Gut-Connection/README.md

 Looks at the min and max values for each sample in either stft or mfcc directory.
 Considers log10(features)+6 as a lambda function transform as input to the neural network for a normal distribution.

+##### Evaluate Subjects

+Predicts accuracies for each subject in either stft or mfcc directories.
+Also has some results from cross validation on both ordered and unordered subjects.

 ## Running the models

 Two models are implemented.
 Convolutional Neural Net (CNN).
 Recurrent Convolutional Neural Net.
 (RCNN)